-- the type of organization measures are context dependent; - the business goals of the organization; - the business drivers of the organization, ie the factors that contribute to the achievement of business goals, such as increases in revenue, control of costs, customer service, quality, innovation, expansion through mergers and acquisitions, product development and market development; - the existing key performance indicators (KPIs) used in the organization; - the use of a balanced scorecard which enables a comprehensive view of performance to be taken by reference to four perspectives: financial, customer, innovation and learning and internal processes; - the availability of data; - the use of data measures should only be selected that can be put to good use in guiding strategy and reporting on performance;

-• the manageability of data - there may be a wide choice of metrics and it is essential to be selective in the light of the above analysis so that the burden of collecting, analysing and evaluating the data is not too great and people do not suffer from information overload; remember that the cost of perfection is prohibitive, the cost of sensible approximation is less.
+- the type of organization measures are context-dependent; - the business goals of the organization; - the business drivers of the organization, that is, the factors that contribute to the achievement of business; - existing key performance indicators (KPIs) used in the organization; - the use of a balanced scorecard which enables a comprehensive view of performance to be taken by reference to four perspectives: financial, customer, innovation, and learning and internal processes; - the availability of data; - the use of data measures should only be selected that can be put to good use in guiding strategy and reporting on performance; - the manageability of data there may be a wide choice of metrics and it is essential to be selective in the light of the above analysis so that the burden of collecting, analysing and evaluating the data is not too great and people do not suffer from information overload (remember that the cost of perfection is prohibitive, the cost of sensible approximation is less).

 Human capital information is usually reported internally in the form of management reports providing information for managers, often through the intranet and on dashboards.
-However, this information will not be valued by managers unless:
+However this information will not be valued by managers unless: